nu-i-sho/ChainLead/README.md

 ![Inject and Wrap](https://raw.githubusercontent.com/nu-i-sho/ChainLead/refs/heads/main/readme_img/5.svg)

-And the following table represents analogs for the 'Pack' and 'Cover' functions from the 'Inject' and 'Wrap' functions set.
+The following table represents analogs for the 'Pack' and 'Cover' functions from the 'Inject' and 'Wrap' functions set.
 | **'Pack' & 'Cover'**    | **'Inject' & 'Wrap'**     |
 | ----------------------- | ------------------------- |
 | `Pack(o).In`            | `Inject(o).Into`          |